beutton/browser-flight-simulator/README.md

 - **FOV slider** - q and e (120 to 20 fov)
 - **70 new cities** - Listed below (note you can find all 3D scanned places by going to Google Earth > Layers > 3D Coverage)

+Other controls:
-space/c - go up and down
+- space/c - go up and down
-left click - grab and rotate
+- left click - grab and rotate

 # 70 cities in Google 3D